Organisers Carp Championships CIC t/a BCAC.

 - All competitors must be in possession of an Environment Agency Rod Licence which will be checked at registration or during the competition.
 Anyone not producing a rod licence upon request will be excluded from the competition.

 - Each competitor must set up their rods and accommodation within the boundaries authorised by the officials.
-Competitors must not cast outside the limits of their swim, such limit to be marked by an imaginary line marking the middle distance between theirs and the neighbours peg marker.
+All angling activities apart from the use of distance sticks must be done within this area.
+Competitors must not cast outside the limits of their swim, such limit to be marked on the lake map provided before the draw.
 Any disputes as to the competitors casting outside the area must be reported immediately to the marshals.
 Marshals have the discretion to request that competitors re-cast their rods as and when directed and such request must be complied with.

-- There will be no baiting up by any means other than hand/throwing stick/bait rocket/ spoon or catapult.
+- There will be no baiting up by any means other than hand/throwing stick/bait rocket/ short handled spoon or catapult.
 Free Baits may be attached by PVA to the rig.
 Wading or swimming to bait up will not be permitted.
-Bait boats are not allowed.
+Bait boats and long handle baiting spoons are not allowed.

 - All fish caught must be reported as soon as possible to the marshals.

-- Each fish must be witnessed by at least 1 marshal or 1 marshal and 1 competitor in the event that the parties are known to each other (other than the captor or his team mate).
+- Each fish must be witnessed by at least 1 marshal or 1 marshal and 1 competitor in the event that the parties are known to each other or work for the competition as a director, organiser or marshal (other than the captor or their team mate).

 - Each fish must be weighed on the official equipment of the marshals or it may be excluded from the results.
 To prevent cheating, where requested please do not return fish to the water before they have been photographed.